Skip to content

 Section titled “How to use the Report Custom Query Builder?”

-• Using multiple data sources is supported by using the “Include entity” option, which allows you to join related entities to the main data source.
+• Using multiple data sources is supported through the Include entity option, which allows you to join related entities to the main data source.

-• The “Include entity” option will create a basic join structure from the dropdowns available, please fill them according to your needs as follows:
+• The Include entity option creates a basic join structure from the available dropdowns.
+Please fill them according to your needs:

 • Type of join: Inner, Left, Right

-• First entity: Main entity selected for the query
+• First entity: main entity selected for the query

-• First field: Field from the main entity to be used in the join
+• First field: field from the main entity to be used in the join

-• Second entity: Related entity to be joined by the query
+• Second entity: related entity to be joined by the query

-• Second field: Field from the related entity to be used in the join
+• Second field: field from the related entity to be used in the join

-• Example of a join between two entities: Include Entity in Custom Query
+Example of a join between two entities:

 • Add rules to filter the data by clicking on the ”+ Rule” button and selecting the desired criteria.